-With great pleasure we announce the 4th edition of the Winsemius Awards Gala Dinner on 17 May 2018.
-Together with the Ambassador of the Kingdom of The Netherlands, HE Mrs Margriet Vonno, ADB-DutchCham is delighted to extend an invitation to you and your company.
+With great pleasure we look back at the 4th edition of the Winsemius Awards Gala Dinner on 17 May 2018.

-We are honoured and privileged that Minister Chan Chun Sing of the Ministry for Trade & Industry, and His Royal Highness Prince Constantijn of the Netherlands will be our guests of honour.
-ADB-DutchCham also welcomes distinguished guests, including government representatives, CEOs and managing directors of Dutch and Singaporean companies, as well as the diplomatic circle.
+We were honoured and privileged that Mr Masagos Zulkifli, Minister for the Environment and Water Resources, and Minister-in-charge of Muslim Affairs, and His Royal Highness Prince Constantijn of the Netherlands were our guests of honour.
+ADB-DutchCham also welcomed distinguished guests, including government representatives, CEOs and managing directors of Dutch and Singaporean companies, as well as the diplomatic circle.

 The Awards aim to recognize the achievements of businesses and institutions in areas associated with Dutch business culture and Dutch sector excellence in Singapore, using both Dutch and/or Singaporean resources.
 This year’s theme is Technological Innovation.